 It’s a typical night at first, creating a good mix up of mundane horror and build up to the scariest events of the game.
 Roy is a nice guy, but again a cheapskate and a pain, he even makes you go grocery shopping!
 He does make up for it though by buying you a pizza.
 While eating, there’s some super freaky shows on the TV, like Cooking with Jeffrey, The Hand Merchant, and more.
 The shows were a neat addition, weird and entertaining.

 It’s a pretty big house, and you can even check out the neighborhood a bit.
 As usual my favorite stuff like the sky and other houses are done well and a great attention to detail.
 Except the garage… good fourth wall break.
 Then there’s a lot of stuff you can interact with in the house and throw around.
 The extra PC programs are fun to play around with too.
+It’s pretty cool how you can actually google stuff like the Roy Carson divorce.

 Fears to Fathom: Carson House Story Explained – The Reality of Home Invasion